beadsland/superl/doc/superl.md

-Runs superly good style check on Erlang source and header files in `src/` directory of current project.
+Runs superly good style check on Erlang source and header files in `src/` and `include/` directories of current project.
 All results are written to standard output.